 The hi-ten pro wheel package offers proven performance and strength you can trust, at an affordable price point.

 Wheel design 3.
 Innovation and evolution.

 Finally... enter the new benchmark and top end of Mini BMX wheel design.
-Wildcat truly has re-invented the wheel, seriously changing the Mini BMX game with the new patented Turbo design.
-The Turbo hub core is 100% aluminum forged and CNC tech (meaning each hub is individually machined to shape, not cast moulded or pressed from sheet metal) making it stronger, truer and far lighter than anything else on the market.
-Due to the unique design that loads force more evenly across the axle instead of focusing load on one point, it has proven to withstand up to 5 times the lateral force of even the Hi-tensile, heat treated wheel design.
+Wildcat truly has reinvented the wheel, seriously changing the Mini BMX game with the new patented Turbo design.
+The Turbo hub core is 100% aluminum forged and CNC tech (meaning each hub is individually machined to shape, not cast molded or pressed from sheet metal) making it stronger, truer, and far lighter than anything else on the market.
+Due to the unique design that loads force more evenly across the axle instead of focusing load on one point, it has proven to withstand up to 5 times the lateral force of even the Hi-tensile, heat-treated wheel design.

 This new hub design rolls on an incredibly tough and light nylon material rim, all held tight by an integrated lock system which as a bonus makes changing tires a breeze.

-Not only are they the lightest and strongest Mini BMX wheel available worldwide, they look incredible and are available in a range of anodized colors and rim combinations.
+Not only are they the lightest and strongest Mini BMX wheel available worldwide, but they also look incredible and are available in a range of anodized colors and rim combinations.
 Check em out!

-For a limited time, the Pro Series range come with the Turbo Wheel as Standard.
+The Pro Series range comes with the Turbo Wheel as Standard.
 Shop Now.